RapsLepeli/Proof-of-Work-Implementation/README.md

 - Access to the internet

 1. <u>Downloading the repository:</u><br>
-To clone the repository,make sure git is installed and configures and  in command prompt,  `git clone --recursive https://github.com/RapsLepeli/Proof-of-Work-Implementation.git`
+To clone the repository, make sure git is installed and configured and  in the command prompt,  `git clone --recursive https://github.com/RapsLepeli/Proof-of-Work-Implementation.git`

 2. <u>Confugiring the dependencies</u><br>
 open the solution file in Visual Studio.
 The minimum .Net SDK should be `v4.7.2`